 Another show that depicts the horse racing world, but that fundamentally and visually is very different from Wildfire is Rough Diamond.

-This series depicts the relationship between Aidan Doherty, a disgraced racehorse trainer, and Jonah Price, his teenage son that he never knew existed.
+This series depicts the relationship between Aidan Doherty, a disgraced racehorse trainer, and Jonah Price, his teenage son whom he never knew existed.

 After Jonah enters Aidan’s life with a young colt and argument not to sell Aidan’s late father’s stables to his rich neighbor, Aidan’s life is turned upside down.
 Together the two of them try to rebuild Aidan’s good name and their lives as father and son.